Howard Joseland: Career in Australia

 In Sydney, Joseland met Walter Liberty Vernon, another English architect who had migrated to Australia for health reasons.
 The two architects joined forces and entered a competition to design a model suburb.
 It was the first of several projects they would work on together.
 In 1890, Vernon became New South Wales Government Architect, as a result of which he handed his private practice over to Joseland.

 Joseland had relatively little work during the Depression of the 1890s; to make things even worse, his wife Alice died in 1891.
 In 1897 Joseland married Blanche Hay.
 His practice also began to recover with commissions in 1898.
 In 1903, he took on Hugh Vernon—a son of Walter Vernon—who had been Joseland's pupil.
 The practice took on a variety of commissions, including commercial buildings, but Joseland's clientele was predominantly well-off people who required comfortable homes.
 Many of them were moving into the new residential areas in Sydney's north, where suburbs like Wahroonga and Warrawee developed.
 Joseland is credited with designing something like nineteen homes in these areas.
 His output included his own home, Malvern, which he built in 1900 in Burns Road, Wahroonga.
 He designed it in the Federation Bungalow style, featuring a prominent veranda to create shade.

-From 1914 to 1919, Joseland conducted a solo practice before joining forces with Glynn Gilling, another young English architect who had migrated to Australia.
+From 1914 to 1919, Joseland conducted a solo practice before joining forces with F. Glynn Gilling, another young English architect who had migrated to Australia.
 Joseland retired in 1929, selling the business to Gilling, who retained the business name Joseland and Gilling.
 Joseland was active in various community activities and musical societies, as well as being a keen fisherman and author of the book Angling in Australia and Elsewhere, which was published in 1921.
 He also found time to visit England twice with his wife Blanche.
 He died of cancer in the eastern Sydney suburb of Darlinghurst on 20 July 1930, and was buried at South Head Cemetery in another eastern Sydney suburb, Vaucluse.